-furnished \$475 Will do house cleaning and sit with believe in finding elderly.
+Will do house cleaning and sit with elderly.
 15 years experience.
-For more information please call 606-377-0935 or 606-339-5095.
+For more information-please call 606-377-0935 or 606-339-5095.
 Can provide references.

-If you need wills, deeds, power of attorney or other legal documents me at tonya1@hotdrawn up or need a notary, Call 791-1202.
-NEED A TUTOR YOUR CHILD?
-I have ten teaching children and aged 2-18, have successfully tutored emotional and spectrum disorder.
-I each child's unique learning style and helping them to reach their greatest potential.
-If you would be interested in seeking my assistance for your child, please feel free to call Tonya at 606-230-0235 or email mail.com.
-Animals 2 Dogs free to good home!!
-1 male white years experience and brown in color 1 female chocolate in color.
-Sheep Dog mix. children with both Good with kids and great watch dogs. learning disabilities Needs room to run. and have assisted a Call 358-0286 or they go together.
-Free to good home.
-4 - 7 wk old Siberian Husky mixed puppies.
-3 males and 1 female.
-Call 452- 2775 after 6 pm.
+If you need wills

+NEED A TUTOR FOR YOUR CHILD?
+I have ten years experience teaching children aged 2-18, have successfully tutored children with both emotional and learning disabilities and have assisted a child with autistic spectrum disorder.
+I believe in finding each child's unique learning style and helping them to reach their greatest potential.
+If you helping them to reach their greatest potential.
+If you would be interested in seeking my assistance for your child, please feel free to call Tonya at 606-230-0235 or email me at tonya1@holmall.com. eiping them to each their greatest otential.
+If you ould be interested home!!
+1 male white and brown in color and 1 female chocolate in color.
+Sheep Dog mix.
+Good with kids and great watch dogs.
+Needs room to run.
+Call 358-0286 or